 Stocks and shares ISAs are another way to invest up to your annual ISA limit, in a fund that’s linked to the performance of the stock market.
 They are one of the most tax efficient ways to invest in a range of investments because you have no personal liability for income tax or capital gains tax (although the tax paid on any dividends within your fund cannot be reclaimed).
 However, the value of such an investment will go up and down, and you may get back less than you originally invested.

 An innovative finance ISA allows interest and gains from peer to peer loans to qualify for tax advantages.
 Lloyds Bank does not offer this product.

 You can often transfer your ISA between different providers – you will need to ask your new ISA manager to arrange the transfer for you.
-You can also move money between a cash ISA, a stocks and shares ISA or innovative finance ISA without affecting your yearly allowance, unless you are transferring current tax year contributions.
+You can also move money between a cash ISA, a stocks and shares ISA , a lifetime ISA, or an innovative finance ISA without affecting your yearly allowance, unless you are transferring current tax year contributions.
 However, flexible ISA rules allow you to withdraw money and replace it later in the same tax year, without losing any of your tax-free entitlement.

 No. You can open many cash ISAs for as little as £1.
 Stocks and shares ISAs generally have higher minimum contributions.

 The maximum amount you can invest in the current tax year is £20,000.
 You can choose to use your ISA allowance in a cash ISA, a stocks and shares ISA, an innovative finance ISA, a lifetime ISA (depending on your age and circumstance and up to the lifetime ISA limit) or any combination of the four as long as you don't exceed the annual allowance.